Spain takes aim at nightclubs and beaches as virus rebounds

 BARCELONA, Spain (AP) — Nightclubs, bars and beaches — some of Spain’s most beloved summer venues — are facing new lockdown restrictions after turning into coronavirus hot spots.

-The northeast region of Catalonia now hosts two of the most worrying virus hotspots in Spain, prompting authorities in Barcelona and an interior agricultural area around Lleida to tighten restrictions that were relaxed only a month ago when Spain had its devastating outbreak in check.
+The northeast region of Catalonia now hosts two of the most worrying virus hotspots in Spain, prompting authorities to tighten restrictions in Barcelona and a rural area around Lleida that were relaxed only a month ago when Spain had its devastating outbreak in check.

-Britain has put Spain back on its unsafe list, and announced Saturday that travellers arriving in the U.K. from Spain must now quarantine for 14 days.
-France is recommending that travelers ditch plans to spend their summer vacations in Barcelona and its nearby beaches, which have seen crowds too massive to allow for social distancing.
-Police had to step in and take measures to reduce the number of beach-goers.
+Britain has put Spain back on its unsafe list and announced Saturday that travelers arriving in the U.K. from Spain must now quarantine for 14 days.
+Norway also ordered a 10-day quarantine for those returning from the Iberian Peninsula.
+France and Belgium are recommending that travelers ditch plans to spend their summer vacations in Barcelona and its nearby beaches, which have seen crowds too massive to allow for social distancing.
+Police have had to step in and take measures to reduce the number of beach-goers.

-Catalonia ordered all nightlife venues to close for 15 days and applied a midnight curfew on bars in and around Barcelona and Lleida late Friday, hours after French Prime Minister Jean Castex urged French citizens not to visit Catalonia due to the upticks in new infections.
+Some travelers said they were caught off guard by Britain's move - even Transport Minister Grant Shapps is reportedly on holiday in Spain.

-France is also struggling to stop a spike in new cases but it apparently sees a risk in importing new infections from Spain as well.
+“I think that it is extreme.
+If you only come for one day, no way,” José González, a Spaniard heading to his home in London, said at Madrid’s airport.
+“We will have to see what happens next.
+We will have to respect it and that’s that.
+You can't do anything else.”

 |